mgb-recover-drc/recover-nbr-public/README.md

 # recover-nbr-public: Public code repository for the Network of Biostatisticians for RECOVER

 # Manuscript code
-Code used for some RECOVER manuscript analyses will be made available in a "manuscripts" folders within each cohort directory.
+Code used for some RECOVER manuscript analyses will be made available in a "manuscripts" folder within each cohort directory.
 This code will not necessarily run directly from the data available on Seven Bridges, but can be used as a reference.

 # Code updates
 This code base is typically updated every three months, following a data release on Seven Bridges.
 Major changes from each update are described in this README.